This topic describes how to upgrade Tanzu Cloud Service Broker for Azure.

 New Redis v6 is now available through Cloud Service Broker for Azure.

-Note: All brokerpak-provided plans set the Redis version to v4 to maintain compatibility with the instances already created.
-These plans are deprecated and will be removed from the brokerpak in future releases in favor of custom-defined plans in the tile.
+All brokerpak-provided plans set the Redis version to v4 to maintain compatibility with the instances already created.
+These plans are deprecated and removed from the brokerpak in future releases in favor of custom-defined plans in the tile.
 VMware recommends that you update all instances to use custom-defined plans instead.

 To update to Redis v6: